18F/methods/pages/interview-checklist.md

 ### Make sure to
 - [ ] If you’ve recorded the interview: Move any recordings from your Google Drive to the project folder
-- [ ] Engage the team in a post-interview debrief to discuss surprises and reflect on what you heard
+- [ ] Engage the team in a post-interview debrief ([example](/interview-debrief)) to discuss surprises and reflect on what you heard
-- [ ] Reflect on whether or not the questions in the interview guide should be updated or modified based how this interview went
+- [ ] Consider updating the interview guide based on this interview
-- [ ] If you promised the user any follow-up communications, identify who will send them and when
+- [ ] If you promised the participant any follow-up communications, identify who will send them and when
-- [ ] Optional: Update your study contact list to reflect that this interview was successfully completed
+- [ ] Optional: Update your study contact list

 ### Contributors